danger89/bitcoin-core-web-scraper/README.md

 scrapy crawl bitcoincore -O bitcoincore.json
 ```

-## Build Docker image
+## Docker Image

-*Note:* Docker Image is [available on DockerHub](https://hub.docker.com/r/danger89/bitcoinscraper).
+The Docker image is [available on DockerHub](https://hub.docker.com/r/danger89/bitcoinscraper).

-Run:
+*Note:* The Docker Image will start the scrawler using a cronjob, so the bitcoin spider runs automatically once a week.

+I provided a [docker-compose file](bitcoinscraper-compose.yml) for convenience.

+**Building Docker image**

+Create a Docker image locally using:

 ```sh
 docker build -t danger89/bitcoinscraper .
 ```

-I also provided a [docker-compose file](bitcoinscraper-compose.yml).

 ## Learn & Debug

-You can use the Scrapy shell to help debugging or learn how to extract data:
+You can use the Scrapy shell to help debugging or learn how to extract data when using `scrapy`:

 ```sh
 scrapy shell 'https://bitcoincore.org/bin/'
 ```

-Now, check the `response` object for data, just an example:
+Check the `response` object for data, just an example:

 ```py
 response.css('pre a')[3].get()